edX Online

 • Data visualization for sharing data analysis findings with stakeholders.

-Aspiring data analysts may also need to learn how to use specific data analysis tools, which can be taught through different courses.
-Consider starting with the following key data analysis tools:
+Aspiring data analysts may also need to learn how to use specific data analysis tools.
+Consider starting with the following key tools:

 • Microsoft Excel: spreadsheet software that allows you to collect, clean, organize, and analyze data sets